Rajiv Gandhi International Airport: Construction and opening (2005–2008)

 The project was forwarded when Y. S. Rajasekhara Reddy gained power and construction began by GMR on 16 March 2005 when Sonia Gandhi laid the foundation stone.
 Two days prior, the Central Government had named the airport after former Prime Minister Rajiv Gandhi, who had undergone pilot training in Hyderabad.
 The naming resulted in opposition from the Telugu Desam Party (TDP).
 At Begumpet Airport, the international terminal was named after Rajiv Gandhi while the domestic terminal was named after TDP founder N. T. Rama Rao; TDP wanted to continue this naming convention at the new airport.
 However, the new airport has only one terminal.

 Roughly three years after the foundation stone laying ceremony, the airport was inaugurated on 14 March 2008 amid protests.
 TDP repeated its demand for the naming of the domestic terminal.
 In addition, on 12 and 13 March, 20,000 AAI employees had conducted a strike against the closure of Begumpet Airport, as well as that of HAL Airport in Bangalore, fearing they would lose their jobs.

 RGIA was originally scheduled to open to commercial operations on 16 March 2008; however, the date was delayed due to protests from some airlines over the high ground handling rates at the airport.
 Once the rates were reduced, the launch date was set for 23 March 2008.
 Although Lufthansa Flight 752 from Frankfurt was scheduled to be the first flight to land at RGIA, two SpiceJet flights landed earlier.
 However, the Lufthansa flight still received the planned ceremonial welcome upon its 12:25 am arrival.

+Rajiv Gandhi International Airport reassigned the IATA airport code, HYD, from Begumpet Airport after the previous airport ceased international commercial flights.